mongodb/docs/source/includes/steps-migrate-push-c2c.rst

            read the certificate. |service| checks that the certificate is present and readable.

-         - If your destination {+cluster+} has data, and you want to preserve it, keep the :guilabel:`Clear any existing data on your destination cluster` option unchecked.
-The live migration service warns you if it finds duplicate namespaces.
-If you want to delete the existing data, check this option.
+         - If your destination {+cluster+} has data that you want to preserve, keep the :guilabel:`Clear any existing data on your destination cluster` option unchecked.
+The live migration service checks a sample of documents during validation and warns you if it finds duplicate namespaces.
+           If you want to delete the existing data, check this option and then enter the name of the destination {+cluster+}.

          - Choose a connection to connect to the {+cluster+}.
 The :guilabel:`Standard connection` always shows as available in the UI.
 However, other connection options are enabled only if